The cohomology of biquotients via a product on the two-sided bar construction: Simplicial substitution

-We are not aware of great interest in such spaces $Y$ in general, but it may be worth observing that if $B_K$ and $B_H$ are points, we recover that $\H(\Omega B_G)$ is an exterior algebra, and for the span $B_K \to B_K \x B_K \from B_K$, with both maps the diagonal, we find the cohomology ring of the free loop space $\defm L B_K$ is the tensor product of $\H(B_K)$ and $\H(K)$.
+We are not aware of great interest in such spaces $Y$ in general, but some special cases have been studied.
+For instance, if $B_K$ and $B_H$ are points, we recover that $\H(\Omega B_G)$ is an exterior algebra, and for the span $B_K \to B_K \x B_K \from B_K$, with both maps the diagonal, we find the cohomology ring of the free loop space $ L B_K$ is the tensor product of $\H(B_K)$ and $\H(K)$.
 This is an instance of a more general result of Saneblidze~\cite{saneblidze2009bitwisted}, derived using Hochschild homology and a model of the total space of the fibration $\Omega Y \to LY \to Y$ equipped with a cochain-level product related to the product described in \Cref{thm:formula-prod-bar} and the \HGA structure on $\C(Y)$.
-His result requires only that the cup-one squares $y \cupone y$ of a set of polynomial generators $y \in \H(Y)$ are zero, without any maximal torus assumption, and requires of $\kk$ only that it be a commutative ring. \end{remark}
+His result, however, requires of $\H(Y)$ only that the cup-one squares of a set of polynomial generators be zero, without any maximal torus assumption, and of $\kk$ only that it be a commutative ring. \end{remark}